 Document set nameand select Browse files to select source and target documents.

 - For Translation memory (TM) file or Upload multiple sets with ZIP, select Browse files to select the file

 - For Parallel documents, fill in the

 At this point, Custom Translator is processing your documents and attempting to extract sentences as indicated in the upload notification.
-Once done processing, you will see the upload successful notification.
+Once done processing, you'll see the upload successful notification.

 View upload history

 In workspace page you can view history of all document uploads details like document type, language pair, upload status etc.

 From the Custom Translator portal workspace page, click Upload History tab to view history.

 This page shows the status of all of your past uploads.
 It displays uploads from most recent to least recent.
 For each upload, it shows the document name, upload status, the upload date, the number of files uploaded, type of file uploaded, the language pair of the file, and created by.
 You can use Filter to quickly find documents by name, status, language, and date range.